- Coronavirus FAQ's

 Major restorative fillings – veneers and similar

-Periodontics – treatment of periodontists (also known as gum disease)
+Periodontics – treatment of periodontitis (also known as gum disease)

-Our Classic Bronze Plus & Basic Plus Stater products use a combination of set benefits and percentage back for extras.
-You can find the full set benefit list for General Dental here.
 Each cover has a distinct range of services that are covered.
 Benefits are paid up to an annual cap, which applies over a calendar year, for every person covered by a policy.
 The annual caps vary by policy.
 It’s best to check your specific policy for set benefit details.

 You may choose to see any provider you wish, as long they’re in private practice and recognised as such by us.

-If you need to go to a Private Hospital for dental surgery (wisdom teeth removal for example) you'll have to pay your excess of $500 for the hospital part of the admission.
-The actual removal of your wisdom teeth and anaesthetic (as it is still being done by a Dentist, and falls within the 3-digit codes) will be paid by your extras cover as explained above.
+If you need to go to a Private Hospital for dental surgery (wisdom teeth removal for example) you'll have to pay any applicable excess for the hospital portion of the admission.
+The actual removal of your wisdom teeth (as it is still being done by a dentist, and falls within the 3-digit codes) will be paid by your extras cover, as explained above.
 Anaesthetic for the procedure in hospital will typically be covered under a relevant hospital cover, with what’s known as an MBS item number.
 More information on this is available here.